-In the exercise, I am concentrating on the shoulder muscles and the rotator cuff from the start to end position.
-And then, when I go from the end to the starting position, I am eccentrically working the shoulder muscles (deltoid) and rotator cuff muscles (specifically supraspinatus).
+In the exercise, I concentrated on the shoulder muscles and the rotator cuff from start to end.
+And then, when I go from the back to the starting position, I am eccentrically working the shoulder muscles (deltoid) and rotator cuff muscles (specifically supraspinatus).

-It looks like a straightforward exercise, and it is, but it targets the shoulder muscles and rotator cuff muscles.
+It looks like a straightforward , and it is, but it targets the shoulder muscles and rotator cuff muscles.